DXHeroes/knowledge-base-content/practices/continuous_delivery.md

 **Reducing Risks**

-- If you deploy smaller changes, fixing bugs is easier
+- If you deploy smaller changes, fixing bugs is easier as there is less changed code to investigate.
 - Bugs are captured early by the automated tests
 - Continuous Delivery allows you to test ideas with users before you are finished with the whole feature.
 You can avoid spending time with a feature that does not bring any value and concentrate on more important things.